Milan held by Sampdoria to 0-0 in Ibrahimovic’s return

 Atalanta emulated its last result before the winter break with a 5-0 win over Parma.

-It was already 3-0 by halftime thanks to goals from Alejandro “Papu” Gomez, Remo Freuler and Robin Gosens.
+Alejandro “Papu” Gomez, Remo Freuler and Robin Gosens scored by halftime.
 Josip Ilicic added two after the restart.

 Atalanta moved to within one point of fourth-placed Roma and the final Champions League spot.

-Elsewhere, Giuseppe Iachini’s debut as Fiorentina coach was ruined by a stoppage-time equalizer from Bologna in a 1-1 draw.
+Elsewhere, Giuseppe Iachini’s debut as Fiorentina coach was ruined by a stoppage-time equalizer from Bologna in a 1-1 draw; and Rodrigo De Paul scored a late goal for Udinese to beat Lecce 1-0.

+The games were played on Monday because of the Epiphany, a public holiday in Italy.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports